foerdebaumarkt/fb-sw-click-collect/plan.md

 ## 4. Payment Restriction & Order Tagging

 - Decorate `PaymentMethodRoute` to filter methods down to offline “Pay in store” option when click & collect shipping is active; ensure fallback if method disabled.
+- Create a dedicated payment method “Bezahlung im Markt” (technical_name `click_collect`) with a synchronous offline handler (no redirect/capture), activate it, and assign it to all storefront sales channels.
+- Restrict availability by shipping: add a Rule that allows this payment method only when the shipping method is `click_collect` and assign it via `availabilityRuleId`; if it’s the only available method, it should be preselected automatically.
 - On `CheckoutOrderPlacedEvent`, assert the click & collect shipping method is locked in, optionally add an order tag for reporting, and keep Shopware transactions untouched for in-store payment.
 - Skip payment capture by ensuring chosen payment method is manual and leaving transaction as `open`.